quantgirluk/quantgirluk/README.md

 Currently, I am:

-- 🔭 working as front office quantitative strategist
+- 🔭 working as Commodities front office quant
 - 🖥 coding in Python 🐍 and C++
 - 🧰 still deciding between Pycharm and VSCode as my favourite editor
 - ✨ writing this series of notes about topics in Financial Mathematics: [UQF: Understanding Quantitative Finance](https://quantgirluk.github.io/Understanding-Quantitative-Finance/intro.html)